COVID-19 Cover Update

 Annual multi-trip travel insurance covers you for multiple trips over a 12-month period.

-It can save you money if you take more than one or two holidays a year and is an ideal solution for those that take frequent holidays and last minute breaks.
+This type of annual cover can save you money if you take more than one or two holidays a year and is an ideal solution for those that take frequent holidays and last minute breaks.

 You’ll be pleased to hear that we work with over 40 specialist travel insurance providers to help customers compare cover and avoid paying a fortune.